 LootWindow10-16 = +0, +41

-Note that the + signs in front of each number for the offsets don’t do anything, I just put them there to help remind me that these are offsets rather than direct positions.
+Note that the + signs in front of each number for the offsets don’t do anything and are optional - it is just a handy way to make it clearer that these are offsets rather than direct positions.
+The offsets can be negative values as well.

 [Hotspots]

-Note that the 2.5 scaling will not be applied to the base 32x240 values in the above example, just the offsets from that point for the remaining LootWindow hotspots. * 250% is also valid.
+Note that the 2.5 scaling will not be applied to the anchor’s base 32, 240 values in the above example, which would represent the “origin” of the game’s UI window.
+It just scales the offsets from that point for the remaining hotspots in the LootWindow array.

 Setting something to =MoveAndLook functions mostly the same as =MoveStrafe, except it also automatically rotates the camera during left and right strafing motion (using the mouse of course, which means it only does this while in Mouse Look mode).

-The rotation speed depends on how far to the left or right are pressing an analog stick, if this command is set to one.
+The rotation speed depends on how far to the left or right the analog stick is pressed (if this command is set to an analog input).
 This is an option seen in some games called “Auto Rotate Camera” or “Camera Follow” or some such, and is pretty common in 3D 3rd-person console games.
 It allows for steering with only one stick and being able to see where you are going, but you can still strafe by holding one direction on the left stick and the opposite on the right stick to counter the auto-rotation.

-You can modify how this command functions with the [Gamepad] settings MoveLookDeadzone= and MoveLookSaturation= as well as the [Mouse] setting MoveLookSpeed=.
+You can modify how this command functions with the [Mouse] settings MoveLookDeadzone=, MoveLookSaturation=, and MoveLookSpeed=.

-For MoveForward, or when not holding any directions, it will use the standard auto-run key (unless there is none defined, then it will hold down the MoveForward key continuously).
-For turning left/right, it will NOT lock them (so as not to just spin in circles) unless are also in right-click Mouse Look mode at the time (where it assumes the turn keys will cause strafing instead).
+For MoveForward, or when not holding any directions, it will use the standard AutoRun key bind (unless there is none defined, then it will hold down the MoveForward key continuously).
+For turning left/right, it will not lock them (so as not to just spin in circles) unless are also in right-click Mouse Look mode at the time (where it assumes the turn keys will cause strafing instead).

 This locked movement mode will cancel once release and re-press any direction on the same axis as any locked direction.
 In other words, if you lock walking backwards, you can press left or right to strafe while continuing to move back automatically, but pressing forward or back again will cancel it.
 If you lock moving slant, re-pressing any direction will cancel it entirely.

 WARNING: For directions that can’t just use the AutoRun key, the game itself may stop you from continuing to move in the direction desired while using the chat message box - particularly if type one of the movement keys (i.e. WASD) as part of your message.
-To help avoid this, consider re-mapping your movement keys to ones you aren’t likely to use while typing.
+To help avoid this, consider re-mapping your movement keys to ones you aren’t likely to use while typing, like the arrow keys or num pad.
+Some games will stop any movement from held keys as soon as the chat box opens regardless though.

 With this mode the left mouse button will be held while no movement commands are being sent, and the right mouse button will be held while movement commands are also being sent.
 This allows panning the camera around and viewing your own character from different angles while stationary, yet steering your character while moving, just like in most modern 3rd-person action games on consoles.

-The tricky part is while using AutoRun, which the app has no way of knowing for sure your character is still doing or not (there are multiple ways to cancel AutoRun that the app won’t necessarily know about).
-Therefore it assumes that any time you send the AutoRun key that your character begins moving forward, and that your character will continue moving forward until you send MoveBack or release and re-send MoveForward commands, and use the right mouse button during this to allow for steering.
+The tricky part is while using auto run, which the app has no way of knowing for sure your character is still doing or not (there are multiple ways to cancel auto run that the app won’t necessarily know about).
+Therefore it assumes that any time you send the AutoRun keybind that your character begins moving forward, and that your character will continue moving forward until you send MoveBack or release and re-send MoveForward commands, and will hold the right mouse button during this to allow for steering.

 Variables can be used to define settings that can be changed and remembered across profile loads by using simple text replacement.
 You can define variables in the [Variables] section along with their default values like so: